CMU-Blockchain-Group/tokenbot/README.md

 ## Usage

 This section contains information about where to define new functionality for your Discord bot.
+For more information about discordjs and making bots in general, check out the [discordjs guide](https://discordjs.guide/)

 ### Events